Bird and Wildlife Photography

 The Last Morning.

 Just before I left the house for the 8.5-hour journey home, we said our farewells.
-Driving away from the house on my own had me reflecting on the weeks workshop.
 The whole experience had been very enjoyable, the group were all very friendly and easy to get on with, the accommodation was excellent, the food was scrumptious, and Dean had been a very good leader throughout, what more could you ask of a workshop?

 Thank you for finding the time to read this blog (split into two parts) and I hope you have found it interesting and enjoyed looking at my images from the trip.